 Homeless students are identified at enrollment and throughout the year as living situations change.
-The school will immediately enroll the student, even if the student lacks the records normally required for enrollment.
+California Virtual Academies will immediately enroll the student, even if the student lacks records normally required for enrollment.
 Records will immediately be requested from the previous school.
-A Housing Questionnaire is completed for all students yearly.
 We assure that homeless children are fully integrated into the mainstream school setting and offered appropriate educational support as authorized under the McKinney-Vento Act for Homeless Education.
-A MKV & Foster Youth Coordinator is assigned to each student who is homeless, the coordinator provides information on local community and mental health resources to help the family with their basic needs, and to assist the family in accessing internet service to ensure that the student can attend school regularly.
-The MKV & Foster Youth Coordinator continues to check in with the family throughout the school year, to provide needed school resources and encourage student success.
-If more intensive academic supports are deemed necessary, homeless students are referred to the Compass Team for additional SEL and attendance support.
+The school Homeless Liaison assigns a Social Emotional Support FASL to work with each homeless family to provide information on local community and mental health resources to help the family with their basic needs, and to assist the family in accessing internet service to ensure that the student is able to attend school regularly.
+The SES FASLs continue to check in with the family throughout the school year, to provide needed school resources and encourage student success.
+If more intensive academic supports are deemed necessary, homeless students are referred to the Family Academic Support Team(FAST) program.